cormaxed/bitbucket-helper/README.md

 ## Pull requests

-Bitbucker helper list pull request across all of your repositories.
-By default it returns OPEN pull requests, you can also filter for pull requests in a specific state e.g. ALL, OPEN, MERGED, DECLINED.
+Bitbucket helper can list pull requests across all of your repositories.
+By default it returns OPEN pull requests, you can also filter for pull requests in a specific state, e.g. ALL, OPEN, MERGED, DECLINED.

 ```
 bitbucket-helper pr --state=MERGED